argentsea/docfx/tutorials/configuration.md

 ***

 This code references a `Configuration` property.
 It is common practice to obtain the configuration object from the constructor of the `Startup` class, then use this to set the `Configuration` property.

+## Immutability

+Configuration entries can be updated until the moment when the `Shardsets` or `Databases` objects are first created (i.e. at first injection).
+Once these singleton objects exist, further configuration changes are ignored.
+Further, the object use immutable collections, so once they are created, they cannot be changed directly either.

+Similarly, the first time a connection is used and ADO.NET the connection string is created, the same connection string will be provided to all subsequent requests.

+There is no way to update connection configuration once it has been used, other than to destroy and reload the ShardSets or Databases service.

 ### Simplified Data Connections